ton-blockchain/tolk-js/README.md

 * `entrypointFileName` — obvious
 * `fsReadCallback` — explained above
 * `optimizationLevel` (default 2) — controls Tolk compiler stack optimizer
-* `withStackComments` (default false) — Fift output will contain comments, if you wish to debug its output
+* `withStackComments` (default false) — Fift output will contain stack comments, if you wish to debug its output
+* `withSrcLineComments` (default false) — Fift output will contain line comments from original .tolk files
 * `experimentalOptions` (default '') — you can pass experimental compiler options here

 ## Embedded stdlib functions

-Tolk standard functions (`beginCell`, `assertEndOfSlice`, and lots of others) are available out of the box *(if you worked with FunC earlier, you had to download stdlib.fc and store in your project; in Tolk, you don't need any additional files)*.
+Tolk standard functions (`beginCell`, `assertEnd`, and lots of others) are available out of the box *(if you worked with FunC earlier, you had to download stdlib.fc and store in your project; in Tolk, you don't need any additional files)*.

 It works, because all stdlib files are embedded into JS, placed near wasm.
 If you `import "@stdlib/tvm-dicts"` for example, tolk-js will handle it, `fsReadCallback` won't be called.